DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 Possible misconceptions a pupil might have:

 - They might think food shopping only gets delivered if their parents use a delivery service.
-- They might think that you don’t have to pay for shopping (especially if it is delivered).
+- They might think that you don't have to pay for shopping (especially if it is delivered).
 - They might think you can only pay on credit or debit card or only in cash.
 - They might think you can always get everything you need in one shop.
 - They might think that you have to drive to the shops.